nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

 WebhookRequestBody: '{"domain": "{domain}", "ip": "{ip}", "type": "{type}"}'
 ```

-#### Multiple Configurations
+#### With Profiles

-When using multiple configurations, leave the `DDNS.Provider` value empty.
-If `DDNS.Provider` is not empty, the multiple configuration settings will be ignored.
+When using profiles, leave the `DDNS.Provider` value empty.
+If `DDNS.Provider` is not empty, this configuration will be ignored.

 ```yaml
 DDNS: